3 Year Old Beginner Method to Solve the Rubik’s Cube 3×3 Tutorial.

 Japanese Color Scheme – White opposite Blue, Red opposite Orange, Green opposite Yellow.

-I have only seen this is pictures as I live in the US.
+I have only seen this in pictures as I live in the USA.

 We didn’t know she could solve it so once she solved it we got the camcorder and recorded the second solve.

-3 Year Old Emily Gittemeier Solving the Rubik’s Cube 2x2x2
+2008 Video of 3 Year Old Emily Gittemeier Solving the Rubik’s Cube 2x2x2 and getting a lucky skip.

 Kids practicing Rubik’s Cube Youtube Playlist: https://youtu.be/DUdq2vqybpU

-See our “3yo Intermediate/KISS Method” video coming soon.
+See our “3 year old Intermediate Method” video coming soon.

 A few weeks after solving with our beginner method Emily learned more intermediate methods including.